Cold weather and your joints

 Active Rottweiler running

-These canines are more prone to certain health issues thanks to their pedigree breeding.
-But the main reason they appear on this list is because of their incredible strength and muscular weight.
+The main reason Rottweilers appear on this list is because of their incredible strength and muscular weight.
 Plus, Rottweilers are extremely active.
-All of this makes them likely to suffer from joint stiffness.
+All of this makes them more likely to suffer from joint stiffness.

 1. St. Bernards